spicysomtam/jenkins-deploy-eks-via-eksctl/README.md

 ### Testing the Cluster Autoscaler

+For a complete test we need to test that nodes are scaled up and then down.

+#### Scale up

 The easiest way to do this is deploy a cluster with a limited number of worker nodes, and then overload them with pods.
 A simple way to do this is deploy a helm3 chart, and then scale up the number of replicas (pods).

 I found that based on a `m5.large` instance type, using a `nginx` deployment, I could deploy approx 30 pods per worker (pods per node).
 Lets run through this: